dhchenx/mmkit-features/doc/multimodal_features_library.md

 Since there are multimodal nodes in the library, we introduce the concept of multimodal relationships into the libarry.
 The object structure to represent relataionships between multimodal nodes is actual type of Python dictionary.

-Here is an exmaple of defining relationships between multimodal nodes:
+Here is an example of defining relationships between multimodal nodes:

 ```python
         start_id=row[":START_ID"]